• Skip to primary navigation

 • Email

-Are These 10 Kirkland Products from Costco Gluten-Free?
+Testing 10 Kirkland Products from Costco for Hidden Gluten

-Trying to determine is some of the more popular Kirkland products from Costco are gluten free?
+Are you trying to determine if some of the more popular Kirkland products from Costco are gluten-free?
 In this post, I put several Kirkland products to the hidden gluten test.
 This post contains affiliate links.
 Please see my disclosures.

-I decided to test several of the Kirkland brand items I use with my trusty Nima Sensor, a portable gluten-detecting device that enables you to test your food for hidden gluten.
+To find out if Kirkland brand products were really gluten-free, I tested several of them for hidden gluten using my Nima Sensor, a portable gluten-detecting device that enables you to test your food for hidden gluten.

 Nima Sensor smiling